 Goose, like many a local pup, certainly has a good life here, but it seems presumptuous to claim that Charleston is more of a “dog town” than anywhere else.
 What is it that makes a city dog-friendly?
 Is it the number of parks available for our tail-wagging pals to run free, hang with new friends, and sniff exotic scents with abandon?
 Perhaps it’s the restaurants and bars that welcome pooches on their patios or the bowls of water conveniently placed at the entryways of shops along King Street.
 Add to all of that our penchant for pooch-related imagery—from The Citadel’s massive bronze bulldog at Johnson Hagood Stadium to our baseball team, the RiverDogs—and there’s a strong argument that Charleston is a special place for Fido.

-In these pages, you’ll meet some of Charleston’s top dogs, who tag along to paddleboard the Intracoastal, greet sailors on the docks, and help children plant downtown gardens.
+Meet some of Charleston’s top dogs (click the images below), who tag along to paddleboard the Intracoastal, greet sailors on the docks, and help children plant downtown gardens.
 They’re all happy hounds, because here in the Lowcountry, it’s a dog life, indeed.